Skip Navigation Links

 Franciscan Abbey & Original Village Cemetery

-The origins of the village Abbey ruins is somewhat of a mystery, and has long been believed locally, possibly in error,
+The origins of the village Abbey ruins has long been somewhat of a mystery, believed locally, in error it

-to have been a Franciscan establishment, built and endowed by Earl Barrymore of who also established Buttevant Abbey
+would now appear, to have been a Franciscan establishment, built and endowed by the Earl of Barrymore who

 “… Near the village are found the ruins of a Franciscan abbey, founded and endowed by the Barry family: one of its

 towers serve as a steeple for present parish church, which, and the Roman Catholic chapel, are erected on its site;

 there are several detached portions of the buildings remaining, but they are rapidly falling to decay….”

 Samuel Lewis was further in error when he says the Catholic Church was erected within the Abbey grounds.
 As a consequence of

 the devolution of the monasteries, all religious property became the property of the so-called Established Church.
 That